 On July 1, 1798, one of the strangest invasion fleets in history began disembarking troops on the Egyptian coast five miles (8 kilometers) west of Alexandria.
 The 335 ships carried all of the usual accoutrements of war, including 171 artillery pieces, 1200 horses, and 40,000 soldiers.
-But they also carried 167 men of science, along with an array of cutting-edge scientific equipment, several printing presses, a library of over 500 books, and even a complete hot-air balloon.
+But they also held 167 men of science, along with an array of cutting-edge scientific equipment, several printing presses, a library of over 500 books, and even a complete hot-air balloon.
 For the leader of the invasion was the French general Napoleon Bonaparte, who consciously styled himself after Alexander the Great, that enlightened conqueror who had, according to the traditional telling at least, brought the gifts of Progress and Civilization to the benighted peoples he subjugated.
 Napoleon couldn’t resist the symbolism of starting his own eastern empire in the very city of Alexander.
 “The first town we are going to encounter was built by Alexander,” he told his soldiers before the landings began.
 “We shall find, at each step we take, souvenirs of deeds to inspire emulation by the French.”

 Among the invasion fleet’s many non-martial hangers-on was a diplomat, writer, and artist named Vivant Denon.
 He stared across the water at Alexandria with all the eager melancholy of a hopelessly romantic soul.